Priyan Ottathilanu: Production

 The movie is produced by Santhosh Thrivikraman under the company WOW Cinemas.
 This is the second movie directed by Antony Sony after his directional debut C/O Saira Banu.
 Priyan Ottathilanu was primarily shot in Kochi.
 The cinematography is by P. M. Unnikrishnan.
 Editing is done by Joel Kavi and the songs are composed by Lijin Bambino.

 The writers of the film are Abhayakumar K and Anil Kurian.
-"Chathurmukham" was this writer duo's previous film released in 2021.
-They were also co writers of "Punyalan Agarbathis" and "Su Su Sudhi Vathmeekam".
+Chathur Mukham was this writer duo's previous film released in 2021.
+They were also co-writers of Punyalan Agarbattis and Su Su Sudhi Vathmeekam.

 Release

+Theatrical

 The movie was released at theaters in Kerala on 24 June 2022.
 It had a GCC theatrical release on 30 June 2022.

-It had Rest of India theatrical release on 7 July 2022.
+It had rest of India theatrical release on 7 July 2022.

 Reception

-Critical Response
+Critical response

-'Priyan Ottathilanu' opened to positive reviews from critics and general audience as a 'family feel good movie'.
+Priyan Ottathilanu opened to positive reviews from critics and general audience as a 'family feel good movie'.
 Sajin Shrijith of Indian Express wrote, "Priyan Ottathilanu exists not to make lofty statements but to show us that a modicum of empathy can sometimes make a big difference."

 S R Praveen from The Hindu reviewed, "Sharafudheen, who has successfully broken out of his earlier mould of comedian, comes up with another memorable performance after Aarkkariyam.
 Despite the overdose of feel-goodness, Priyan Ottathilanu manages to keep the audience engaged".

-Anjana George of Times of India noted in her review - "Priyadarshan has been a hyperactive Good Samaritan since his childhood.
+Anjana George of The Times of India noted in her review - "Priyadarshan has been a hyperactive Good Samaritan since his childhood.
 Through him, the family entertainer once again tells the world that compassion and benevolence still prevail in the universe and there are many such Priyans in this world whom we should acknowledge".

 The News Minute mentioned in their review as - "This feel-good film goes a tad overboard with the goodness".

 Aswathy Gopalakrishnan wrote on Silverscreen India, "At the end of it all, the city applauds Priyan for sweeping its problems under a giant translucent carpet.
 A perfect representation of the state of affairs in Indian cities."

 Neelima Menon opined on News Nine as, "More than anything else, what keeps us invested in the narrative is Sharafuddin's easy charm.
 Its very subltle and realistic performance."

-Aswin Bharadwaj of Lensmenreviews wrote, " There is no denying that Sharaf U Dheen is terrific in being a real and relatable Priyadarshan.
+Aswin Bharadwaj of Lensmen wrote, " There is no denying that Sharaf U Dheen is terrific in being a real and relatable Priyadarshan.
 But his Ottam was relatable only in parts."

 Sanjith Sidhardhan of OTT play wrote in his review - "Where most feel-good movies would falter is in keeping the pace throughout, but the writing here is so breezy, with all the hurdles along Priyan's way being equally important, that you never feel distracted."

 Princy Alexander from Manorama wrote in her review, "Overall, 'Priyan Ottathilanu' is a fun watch and you won't be left disappointed, especially after seeing the climax".
-Movie has garnered all around positive reviews from other reviewers on the net.